-Read on to see seven technology trends that credit unions should keep a close eye on (especially in the face of the coronavirus).
+Read on to see eight technology trends that credit unions should keep a close eye on (especially in the face of the coronavirus).

 Nobody likes getting dinged with fees.
 In fact, levying too many fees at your members is a surefire way of frustrating them.
 But what if I told you there’s a way to make your members appreciate your approach to overdraft fees?